monster-1951/my-money/README.md

 - Vercel (Frontend)
 - Render (Backend)
-- Neon (Databse)
+- Neon (Database)

 ## Local Setup

 Let's go through how to run this project locally .

-This project has 2 seperate repos for frontend and backend .
+This project has 2 separate repos for frontend and backend .

 ### Follow these steps